f5devcentral/f5-distributed-cloud-labs-101/docs/lab4/tcplb.rst

 - Select Type of Origin Server: IP address of Origin Server on given Sites
 - Enter ip: 10.1.1.4
 - Site: [unique name]-udf

+After creating the new pool you select the newly created pool.

+Under "Where to advertise the VIP" change to "Advertise Custom" then click on "Configure" next to "Advertise Custom".

+Under "Custom Advertise VIP Configuration" leave "Select where to advertise" on "Site".

+- Site Network: Inside
+- Site Reference: [unique name]-aws

+Click on "Apply".

+On the main screen you can then click on "Save and Exit".